Magdalene College admits students to study all academic subjects offered at Cambridge.

 Anglo-Saxon, Norse & Celtic

 Anglo-Saxon, Norse and Celtic is a degree course unique to Cambridge.
-It explores study the history, culture, languages, and literature of the various peoples who inhabited Britain, Ireland and Scandinavia in the early Middle Ages.
+It explores the history, culture, languages, and literature of the various peoples who inhabited Britain, Ireland and Scandinavia in the early Middle Ages.

 Archaeology covers a huge range of topics, spanning the evolution of humans, the development of farming, ancient civilisations and world empires, as well as the role of material culture in our lives and of heritage in our society.